rodrigoprimo/social-connect/readme.txt

 Special thanks to:

-* [Wirone](http://blog.wirone.info/) for polish translation and patches; and
+* [Wirone](http://blog.wirone.info/) for polish translation and patches;
-* [markusdrake](http://wordpress.org/support/profile/markusdrake) for patches and helping in the support forums.
+* [markusdrake](http://wordpress.org/support/profile/markusdrake) for patches and helping in the support forums; and
+* [Geodanny](http://wordpress.org/support/profile/geodanny) for helping in the support forums.

 And everyone else in the forums helping out by sharing the fixes they find and answering others questions.